 There are a fees when investing in an ETF through a broker:

 • Total expense ratio (TER) of the ETF.
 Fund providers charge this fee for managing their fund.
 For example, VWCE costs 0.22% per year on the total invested.
-They automatically deduct it from the performance of the fund.
-You can find the TER by searching through the “Key Investor Information Document” (KIID) as many brokers do not openly list the fee.
+They deduct it from the performance of the fund.
+You can find the TER by searching through the "Key Investor Document" (KID) as many brokers do not list the fee.
 The website justETF.com also shows the total expense ratio of any ETF.

 • Broker fee.
 There is (usually) a fee every time you buy or sell an ETF.
 This is dependent on the broker.
-Through DEGIRO, we did not have to pay a transaction fee as VWCE is part of their free selection of ETFs as long as we buy it on the XETRA exchange.
-However, they do charge a yearly connectivity cost of €2.50.
-Learn more about the costs of investing through DEGIRO.
+Through DEGIRO, we did not have to pay a transaction fee.
+This is because VWCE is in their free selection of ETFs.
+We do have to buy it on the XETRA exchange.
+But they do charge a yearly connectivity cost of €2.50.

 • Transaction tax (TOB).
 The tax you must pay to the Belgian state when buying or selling a financial asset.
-The calculation of the tax rate is complex, and depends on different characteristics of the particular ETF.
-For our purchase of VWCE, we had to pay 0.12% of what we invested.
+Calculating the tax rate is complex.
+It depends on the ETF's different characteristics.
+For our buy of VWCE, we had to pay 0.12% of what we invested.

 How Curvo works